drbsmith/auto_code_commenter/README.md

 * handle ## vs """ comment blocks?
 * document global variables!
 * scrape for decorators and document in header? or in function doc?
+* create a subdirectory for each module, keep what each module calls to be able to describe who calls each function
+* Classes: auto doc 'self' variables